Aethylred/vagrant-puppet-harness/README.md

 The vagrant-puppet-harness is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The vagrant-puppet-harness is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 A copy of the GNU General Public License is included with vagrant-puppet-harness in the `gpl.txt` file.
 If not, see <http://www.gnu.org/licenses/>.